 - Battery cages:

-Ninety-five percent of egg-laying hens in Canada are confined to small, cramped cages, called battery cages.
+Around 71% percent of egg-laying hens in Canada are confined to small, cramped cages called “battery” cages.
 There are four to six hens housed per cage, with each hen receiving as little as 432 square centimeters (67 square inches) of space, which is less than a standard size piece of notebook paper.
 There is little to no enrichment in the cage, leaving the hens with nothing to do but lay eggs and peck each other.

 Chickens have many important natural behaviours that help them feel clean, safe, and comfortable in their environment – behaviours like perching, dust bathing and finding a secluded nest in which to lay their eggs.
 These behaviours cannot be performed by hens kept crowded into a bare battery cage.
 As a result, birds may become bored, frustrated, stressed and aggressive, and may pluck out each others’ feathers or even begin to cannibalize one another.
 You can see a difference when you look at an egg laid by a stressed hen.